Ruminant feed regulations for preventing BSE or "mad cow disease"

-Whenever you feed ruminants, check the label first to make sure it's free of ruminant protein.
+Whenever you feed ruminants, check the label first to make sure the feed is free of ruminant protein.

 Prevent contamination of feed with ruminant protein

-Keep ruminant feed away from any ruminant protein.
+Keep all feed for ruminants away from any ruminant protein.

-- use dedicated equipment for producing ruminant feed
+- use dedicated equipment for manufacturing ruminant feed

 - store ruminant feed away from sources of contamination